Background pattern

 Contents of the package and additional information

-Intestifalk rectal foam contains the active ingredient budesonide, a local corticosteroid anti-inflammatory for the treatment of inflammatory intestinal diseases.
+Intestifalk rectal foam contains the active ingredient budesonide, a local steroid anti-inflammatory for treating inflammatory diseases of the intestine.

 Intestifalk rectal foam is indicated for the treatment of:

-a type of inflammatory disease of the rectum and large intestine (sigmoid colon) called ulcerative colitis by doctors.
+a inflammatory disease of the rectum and large intestine (sigmoid colon) called ulcerative colitis by doctors.

 2. What you need to know before starting to use Intestifalk rectal foam